-Research at the AWA Facility has been focused on the development of electron beam driven wakefield structures.
-Accelerating gradients of up to 100 MV/m have been excited in dielectric loaded cylindrical structures operating in the microwave range of frequencies.
-Several upgrades, presently underway, will enable the facility to explore higher accelerating gradients, and also be able to generate longer RF pulses of higher intensity.
-The major items included in the upgrade are: (a) a new RF gun with a higher quantum efficiency photocathode will replace the RF gun that has been used to generate the drive bunches; (b) the existing RF gun will be used to generate a witness beam to probe the wakefields; (c) three new L-band RF power stations, each providing 25 MW, will be added to the facility; (d) five linac structures will be added to the drive beamline, bringing the beam energy up from 15 MeV to 75 MeV.
-The upgraded drive beam will consist of bunch trains of up to 32 bunches spaced by 0.77 ns with up to 100 nC per bunch.
+The AWA Facility is presently undergoing several upgrades that will enable it to further study wakefield acceleration driven by high charge electron beams.
+The facility employs an L-band photocathode RF gun to generate high charge short electron bunches, which are used to drive wakefields in dielectric loaded structures as well as in metallic structures (iris loaded, photonic band gap, etc).
+Several facility upgrades are underway: (a) a new RF gun with a higher quantum efficiency photocathode will replace the RF gun that has been used to generate the drive bunches; (b) the existing RF gun will be used to generate a witness beam to probe the wakefields; (c) three new L-band RF power stations, each providing 25 MW, will be added to the facility; (d) five linac structures will be added to the drive beamline, bringing the beam energy up from 15 MeV to 75 MeV.
+The drive beam will consist of bunch trains of up to 32 bunches spaced by 0.77 ns with up to 100 nC per bunch.
 The goal of future experiments is to reach accelerating gradients of several hundred MV/m and to extract RF pulses with GW power level.